Download PDF Document

 -Rep. Donald Beyer (D-Va.)
 (October 2016)

 “CAIR’s work continues to ensure that the principles upon which our nation was founded are upheld.”

-“CAIR is the national forefront of fostering a positive understanding of American Muslims and works tirelessly to foster interfaith understanding through education and dialogue.”
+“CAIR is at the national forefront of fostering a positive understanding of American Muslims and works tirelessly to foster interfaith understanding though education and dialogue.”

 Clarke: “Well I’m glad you mentioned that and that’s why in my statement I raised the fact that the Council on American-Islamic Relations in Michigan worked with Federal law enforcement officials.
 As a matter of fact just last year alone CAIR-Michigan met with the Department of Justice and the Department of Homeland Security combined thirteen times to help coordinate work between law enforcement at the Federal level and the Muslim community.
 So CAIR in Michigan definitely had good relations with law enforcement and that has been helpful to protect our citizens from any type of likely threat.”